 » Research Internships | » Nonprofit Administration Internships

 Through fellowships and internships, the U.S. Capitol Historical Society helps to fulfill its mission to educate the public on the history and heritage of the Capitol building and Congress.
 Fellows and interns at the Society have made significant contributions to the scholarship on these topics.
-They are responsible for the research and writing behind many of our publications, including our We the People calendar and the Outstanding Members of Congress series.
+They have been responsible for the research and writing behind many of our publications, including our We the People calendar and the Outstanding Members of Congress series.
 While providing scholars with both experience and exposure, the internships and fellowships also benefit both the Society and the public.

 The Society is located on Capitol Hill, 3 blocks from Union Station and 5 blocks from Capitol South metro.
 A small transportation stipend is included.
 If you are interested in an internship at the Society, please email: [EMAIL Internship Coordinator | email@example.com]